rob-pitkin/rob-pitkin.github.io/_posts/2024-03-09-Human-level-Control-Through-Deep-Reinforcement-Learning.md

 The results of the paper show that the DQN approach beat state of the art methods across 43 of the 49 atari games and achieved human-level performance on 29 of the 49 games, proving just how effective the DQN algorithm is and how well it can generalize to different problems.

 ### Questions/Notes I Have
-1. I'm going to re-post the good visual [article](https://towardsdatascience.com/reinforcement-learning-explained-visually-part-5-deep-q-networks-step-by-step-5a5317197f4b) on Deep Q Networks, which was one of the original uses of deep learning in RL and will set the stage for some papers to come.
+1. I'm going to re-post the good visual [article](https://towardsdatascience.com/reinforcement-learning-explained-visually-part-5-deep-q-networks-step-by-step-5a5317197f4b) on Deep Q Networks since this is the actual paper it refers to